Aaron Judge Odds to Win Home Run Crown

 Of the top five MLB home run hitters, two are from New York teams, with Aaron Judge of the NY Yankees and Pete Alonso of the NY Mets staying high on the board.

-Judge has a strong lead in the competition with six more runs than the next best hitter.
-The next four at the top are either tied or within one homer of each other.
+Judge has a strong lead in the competition with six more homers than the next best hitter.
+The next five at the top are either tied or within one homer of each other.

 |Player